sts10/csafe/readme.markdown

 ## Brief examples of compound safety violations

 **Example #1**: If a word list included "under", "dog", and "underdog" as three separate words, it would NOT be compound-safe, since "under" and "dog" can be combined to make the word "underdog".
 A user not using spaces between words might get a passphrase that included the character string "underdog" as two words, but a brute-force attack would guess it as one word.
 Therefore this word list would NOT be compound-safe.
-(I refer to this as a "compounding".)

 **Example #2**: Let's say a word list included "paper", "paperboy", "boyhood", and "hood".
 A user not using punctuation between words might get the following two words next to each other in a passphrase: "paperboyhood", which would be able to be brute-force guessed as both `[paperboy][hood]` and `[paper][boyhood]`.
 Therefore this word list would NOT be compound-safe.